+The northeast region of India has experienced various insurgencies over the decades, involving different ethnic, tribal, and political groups.
 What is insurgency?
 What are the reasons for the insurgency in the Northeast?
-What are the measures that could be taken to solve the criis?
+What are the measures that could be taken to solve the crisis?
 Read further to know.

-The Northeast region of India comprising of eight states – Assam, Nagaland, Manipur, Arunachal Pradesh, Mizoram, Tripura and Sikkim.
+The Northeast region of India comprises eight states โ Assam, Meghalaya, Nagaland, Manipur, Arunachal Pradesh, Mizoram, Tripura and Sikkim.

-North East India is a region poorly connected to the Indian mainland by a small corridor – Silghuri Corridor (also known as Chicken Neck – with a narrow width of only 23 kilometres).
+North East India is a region poorly connected to the Indian mainland by a small corridor – Silghuri Corridor (also known as Chicken Neck – with a narrow width of only 23 kilometers).

-North Eastern India has been facing problems of insurgency for near 5 decades, but things are now settling down and peace started to prevail.
+North Eastern India has been facing the problems of insurgency for nearly 5 decades, but things are now settling down and peace started to prevail.

 What is insurgency?

 An insurgency is an armed rebellion against a constituted authority when those taking part in the rebellion are not recognized as belligerents.
-Incase of Indian scenario it can be seen as armed rebellion and violent protests against Indian Government or authority.
+In the case of the Indian scenario, it can be seen as armed rebellion and violent protests against Indian Government or authority.

 Insurgency in North East India